to be a happy parent.

 Trucare Fertility Clinic is an award winning and one of the best fertility clinic in Lagos,Nigeria.
 We offer quality fertility care with high success rate by adhering to international standards.
 Over the years Trucare Fertility Clinic leveraged on cutting edge technology, state of the art facility, excellent & competent professionals to produce high standard quality care.

 Our IVF Cycle Process

-While IVF does involve manipulation of the ovaries, using fertility injections to stimulate egg maturation and release, we still work with your body’s natural menstrual cycle and hormone production.
+While IVF does involve manipulation of the ovaries using fertility injections to stimulate egg maturation and release, we still work with your body’s natural menstrual cycle and hormone production.
 Thus, your IVF cycle will begin on the first day of the menstrual period closest to when you have scheduled your IVF treatment.

-In some cases, once your period begins, we will administer oral contraceptives that help to regulate hormone levels more precisely, while simultaneously limiting any potential cysts from developing as cysts can compromise fertilization.
+In some cases, once your period begins, we will administer oral contraceptives that will help to regulate hormone levels more precisely, while simultaneously limiting any potential cysts from developing as cysts can compromise fertilization.
 The contraceptives are typically taken anywhere from two to four weeks.

 Note: If you’ve been trying to conceive for more than six months to a year, or you’ve been diagnosed with infertility, you should contact us now!

 The ovarian stimulation phase starts from day 2 or 3 of your cycle.
 In a natural monthly cycle, your ovaries normally produce one egg.
 You’ll take medication for 8-12 days to encourage the follicles in your ovaries (where the eggs live) to produce more eggs.

 Your specialist prescribes medication specific for your body and treatment plan.
 It’s usually in the form of injections, which can vary from 2-3 per day.
 It can be daunting, but your fertility nurse will be there to show you exactly how and where to give the injections.